GoTeamEpsilon/OpenEMR-Cloud/README.md

 ## Solutions

-- [AWS Guide](AWS-Guide/README.md) is a *beta* guide for manually setting up a production OpenEMR system on AWS.
+- [v1 Beta AWS Guide](v1-Beta-AWS-Guide/README.md) is a *beta* guide for manually setting up a production OpenEMR system on AWS.
 The process takes about 2 hours and comes with a beginner-friendly YouTube video to follow along with.
 This solution is not HIPAA/BAA compliant.

-- [AWS Turnkey](AWS-Turnkey) _(IN PROGRESS)_ is a fully automated solution for deploying OpenEMR to AWS.
-It contains the same production architecture as the AWS Guide, but without the manual steps.
+- [v1 Stable Solution](v1-Stable-Solution) _(IN PROGRESS)_ is a fully automated solution for deploying OpenEMR to AWS, Google, Oracle, and Microsoft clouds.
+It contains a similar production architecture as the Beta AWS Guide, but without the manual steps.
 This solution is HIPAA/BAA compliant.

-- [Kubernetes Turnkey](Kubernetes-Turnkey) _(IN PROGRESS)_ is a fully automated solution for deploying OpenEMR to any cloud (including a "local cloud").
+- [v2 Kubernetes Solution](v2-Kubernetes-Solution) _(IN PROGRESS)_ is a fully automated solution for deploying OpenEMR to any cloud (including a "local cloud").
 With an advanced archiecture and the latest in DevOps technologies, this solution is robust and HIPAA/BAA compliant.

 ## License